cristobal-sifon/lnr/README.md

 Maximum likelihood estimator including intrinsic scatter.

---
+##

 There are additional, auxiliary functions:

     lnr.to_log(x, xerr)
     lnr.to_linear(logx, logxerr)

-convert a given set of measurements and uncertainties between linear and log space.
+convert a given set of measurements and uncertainties between linear and log space, and

     lnr.plot(t, a, b, **kwargs)